qsig-a/home_automation_helper/README.md

 One such use is for [Vestaboard](https://www.vestaboard.com/).

 ## Environment variables for the docker image
-PORT (Defaults to 3020 if not set) for web listening port

 VESTABOARD_API_KEY = API Key from Vestaboard Installable API Key Creation